 The Board has general oversight responsibility with respect to the operation of the Trust.
-The Board has engaged the Adviser to manage the Fund and is responsible for overseeing the Adviser and other service providers to the Fund in accordance with the provisions of the 1940 Act and other applicable laws.
+The Board has engaged the Adviser to manage the Funds and is responsible for overseeing the Adviser and other service providers to the Funds in accordance with the provisions of the 1940 Act and other applicable laws.
 Subject to the provisions of the Trust's Declaration of Trust, its By-Laws and Delaware law, the Board has all powers necessary and convenient to carry out these responsibilities, including, among other things, the election and removal of the Trust's officers.

 The Board is currently composed of four members, including three Independent Trustees and one Trustee who is affiliated with the administrator, transfer agent and fund accountant (the "Interested Trustee").
-The Board meets periodically throughout the year to discuss and consider matters concerning the Trust and to oversee the Trust's activities, including its investment performance, compliance program and risks associated with its activities.
-The Independent Trustees also regularly meet outside the presence of management and are advised by independent legal counsel.
+The Board meets periodically throughout the year to discuss and consider matters concerning the Trust and to oversee the Trust's activities, b.
+Trustees and officers serve until their successors are duly elected and qualified.